grazielladall/grazielladall/README.md

 # Hi there 👋👩💻

-Hi, I'm Graziella!
-I'm a data science enthusiast who is passionate about studying how to improve corporate performance trhough data analytics.

 About me :
-- Postgraduate student in Business Insights and Analytics (April 2022 Graduation) :star2:
+- Postgraduate New Grad in Business Insights and Analytics (May 2022 Graduation) @Humber College :star2:
-- Data Analyst intern at FCBB :bar_chart:
 - Pronouns: She/Her :woman:
 - Hobbies: Books :books: | Chess :chess_pawn:
 - Technical Skills:SQL, Python, R, IBM SPSS Statistics, Microsoft Power BI, and more. 🖥️